top of page

 Watching sports

-While I think professional and collegiate sports are fine and wonderful, I don’t like watching them because I want to have an emotional investment in what I participate.
+While I think professional and collegiate sports are fine and wonderful, I don’t like watching them because I want to invest emotionally in what I participate in.
 I want to be loyal to something.
-But when watching a sporting event, I’m aware that I have no influence on its outcome.
+But when watching a sporting event, I know I do not influence its outcome.
 Even the players themselves know they’ll win only about half the time.

-If I participate emotionally in a game I’m watching and the team loses, then I’m sad.
-If I don’t participate emotionally in the game, then I have no desire to watch it.
+I'm sad if I participate emotionally in a game I’m watching, and the team loses.
+If I don’t participate emotionally in the game, why watch it?

 Recently, I was at an extended family gathering.
 Some of the men out on the back patio were watching a professional football game on a large TV.
 I sat and watched the game with them.
 The score in the game, late in the 4th quarter, was 27 to 24, which meant it was a close game.
 Based on the comments from the other men, I couldn't determine which team they were rooting for, and I was too embarrassed to ask.
 Apparently, my extended family members don't lose control of themselves during football games.